dreamcatcher-tech/network/Inbox/2025-01-04 2018 shared mic system.md

 Data ingestion processes should be totally separate from any kind of real-time streaming.
 So, when humans are having a meeting, separate channels, separate systems should be used for taking the voice and streaming it off to the side.

-use the browser realtime voice to detect when speech has paused a bit, and then send that off to whisper as a little batch.
+use the browser realtime transcription to detect when speech has paused a bit, and then send that off to whisper as a little batch.

+Must hit the server to get the time before starting.
+When stopping, everyone stops as soon as they get the broadcast message.